dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### Query models for a project

-You can query model definitions or details about a specific model, for a project from a given job.
+You can query model definitions or details about a specific model for a project from a given job.

 <!--- tabs for listing models and fetching details about specific model --->